mcwalrus/go-sentinel/README.md

 [![GoDoc](https://godoc.org/github.com/mcwalrus/go-sentinel?status.svg)](https://godoc.org/github.com/mcwalrus/go-sentinel)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Sentinel provides retry handling and observability monitoring for Go applications.
-It wraps functions or task execution with Prometheus metrics, observing for successes, errors caught, panic occurrences, retries, and timeouts - making critical routines more resilient, observable and robust.
-A core principle of design is that **panics should be treated as errors in production systems**.
-Use the library as a drop-in solution for new projects or existing applications.
+Sentinel provides resilience for Go applications with automatic retry handling and Prometheus observability.
+Built on the principle that **panics should be treated as errors in production systems**, sentinel wraps function execution to track successes, errors, panics, retries, timeouts and durations - making critical your routines more resilient, observable and robust.
+Use the library as a simple drop-in solution for new projects or existing applications.

 ## Features

 - **Prometheus Metrics**: Observe tasks through pre-defined metrics
 - **Composable Pattern**: Multiple observers can be employed at once
 - **Retry Logic**: Enables retry strategies with circuit breaking support
-- **Panic Recovery**: Panic recovery safety or standard panic propagation
+- **Panic Recovery**: Safe panic recovery or standard panic propagation
 - **Context Timeout**: Timeout support for handling task deadlines

 ## Metrics